 Ferrante did not find quickly an online palaeographical manual for American documents, and thus he choose some of the websites mentioned in the fine overview in the Folgerpedia of online resources for English palaeography.
 The quality of this overview is excellent, but it can suggest no online tutorials for American handwriting exist.
 Ferrante started his search for an online manual when he tried to read a handwritten journal from the mid-1840’s.
 He signals also the difficulty to read old cursive scripts for those who have not received any instruction in cursive writing, and he hesitantly admits a place for palaeography for historical periods after the Middle Ages.

 The development of palaeography as an auxiliary historical science started mainly for dealing with medieval documents and manuscripts, but it widened its territory soon.
 Historians can choose to study only printed – or typed – resources, especially for modern history.
 However, we know how important it is to use letters and diaries, drawings, poems and daily notes – scribbled or in capitals – from the Civil War, First World War, the Depression Era, the New Deal or the Second World War.
 These sources help to give us vivid details in order to understand these periods better or to raise questions about our understanding and views.
 In official records, too, we can encounter handwritten elements.
 In my training as a historian following courses in palaeography was optional.
-I still remember the collective sigh of satisfaction after our first lessons, because getting the skills to read them felt immensely practical.
+I still remember the collective sigh of satisfaction after our first lessons, because getting the skills to read original documents felt immensely practical.

 The absence of online tutorials covering several periods of American history does not mean nothing can be done.
 In particular the series Script Tutorials of the Brigham Young University helps you reading texts in seven languages, but the focus is clearly on genealogical records.
 However, at some point you will want to consult other resources genres, too.
 Tax registers and military records contain valuable information about your ancestors, and it would be a pity if you are unable to read them by lack of some necessary skills which can be taught and learned without too much effort.
 Apart from universities archives often offer courses.